 In general, pregnant women are more susceptible to infections than women who are not pregnant.
 While there is still much to learn about this new virus, there is currently no evidence to suggest that pregnant women are at higher risk of becoming infected with the coronavirus than the general population.
 If you do contract the disease, it is most likely that you will only experience mild to moderate flu like symptoms.
 These include: sore throat; fatigue; dry cough and a fever.
 However, if you suffer from an underlying condition such as asthma or diabetes, contracting the coronavirus may make you feel more unwell.

 For pregnant women who are infected with the coronavirus, it seems that there is no increased risk of miscarriage or having a baby with abnormalities.
-At the moment, there is also very little evidence to suggest that a pregnant woman can pass on the virus to her unborn baby.
+There have some reported cases of vertical transmission – the virus passes from mom to her foetus in utero, but it remains extremely rare.
 In addition the newborn does not appear to be particularly sick if they do become infected.
 While there may be a higher risk of your baby being born prematurely, the research on this is not yet conclusive.

 Yes.
 There is currently no evidence that the virus can be passed on through breastmilk.
 However, since the virus is passed on through respiratory droplets, it is important that you wash your hands before breastfeeding, and you should wear a cloth mask whilst feeding your baby.
 If you do not have your cloth mask on, and handle your baby, and you are coughing or sneezing, cough or sneeze into a tissue or into your elbow sleeve, followed by immediate handwashing.
 If you are using a breast pump to express breast milk, make sure that you wash your hands before touching the pump or the bottles and that you sterilise the bottles and pump after use.
 Where possible, use a dedicated breast pump if you are expressing breast milk in hospital.